kevinolega/callcentertrainingtips/_posts/2014-04-04-growth-creativity.md

 I printed three copies.

-I met the girl and her friend at the bus stop.
+I met the Ice and her friend at the bus stop.

-We started late again.
+We started late that day.

 We thought that since call center companies operate at night they are closed during the day and we should apply at night.

-As a result we ended up only submitting our resumes.
+As a result, we ended up only submitting our resumes.

 The Ice girl was smart, she only knew three companies so whenever we entered a building, she asked the guard if there are other call center companies in the building and what floor their hiring office is in because we're submitting applications.